 She explains in the video how she usually makes 3 cake mixes to triple the recipe and make about 100 cake pops.

-After they have cooled down, you can wrap each one individually in cute cellophane bags with twist ties so you can see the cake pops through the baggies.
+After they have cooled down, you can wrap each one individually in cute cellophane bags with twist ties to see the cake pops through the baggies.

-As you can tell from the video, it is fairly straightforward but also labor intensive.
-In the end, everyone loves cake balls on a stick so you cannot go wrong!
+As you can tell from the video, it is fairly straightforward but also labor-intensive.
+Ultimately, everyone loves cake balls on a stick, so you cannot go wrong!